XenitAB/xenitab.github.io/docs/xkf/developer-guide/scheduling-scaling.md

 ## Pod Disruption Budget

 [Pod Disruption Budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) are critical for any production deployment of an application.
 It enforces so that there are always a set amount of replicas of an application running.
 There is a risk that an application will during a short period of time have zero replicas running without if a Pod Disruption Budget has not been defined.
-XKS depends heavily on the existence of Pod Disruption Budgets to make sure that a cluster node pool can be scaled safely and upgrades can be applied to node pools without involving individual developers.
+XKF depends heavily on the existence of Pod Disruption Budgets to make sure that a cluster node pool can be scaled safely and upgrades can be applied to node pools without involving individual developers.
 During these types of event multiple Nodes will be drained.
 The Node will block any new Pods from being scheduled to it and start evicting all existing Pods running the Node during a drain.
 Without a Pod Disruption Budget all Pods belonging to the same Deployment may be stopped at the same time, before any new Pods have had the time to start.
 With a Pod Disruption Budget a limited amount of Pods will be stopped, and then started on a new Node.
 Eviction will continue with the remaining Pods after the new Pods are running and passed their readiness probe.
 This documentation is only relevant for applications that are deployed with multiple replicas.
 It is not possible to create a Pod Disruption Budget for a single replica application, one has to assume that downtime will most likely happen and an application is deployed as a single replica.